Jimmy Page: Late 1960s: The Yardbirds

 In late 1964, Page was approached about the possibility of replacing Eric Clapton in the Yardbirds, but he declined out of loyalty to his friend.
 In February 1965, Clapton quit the Yardbirds and Page was formally offered his spot, but unwilling to give up his lucrative career as a session musician and worried about his health under touring conditions, he suggested his friend Jeff Beck.
 On 16 May 1966, drummer Keith Moon, bass player John Paul Jones, keyboardist Nicky Hopkins, Jeff Beck and Page recorded "Beck's Bolero" in London's IBC Studios.
 The experience gave Page an idea to form a new supergroup featuring Beck, along with The Who's John Entwistle on bass and Moon on drums.
 However, the lack of a quality vocalist and contractual problems prevented the project from getting off the ground.
-During this time, Moon suggested the name "Led Zeppelin" for the first time, after Entwistle commented that the proceedings would take to the air like a lead balloon.
+During this time, Moon suggested the name "Lead Zeppelin" for the first time, after Entwistle commented that the proceedings would take to the air like a lead balloon.

 Within weeks, Page attended a Yardbirds concert at Oxford.
 After the show, he went backstage where Paul Samwell-Smith announced that he was leaving the group.
 Page offered to replace Samwell-Smith, and this was accepted by the group.
 He initially played electric bass with the Yardbirds before finally switching to twin lead guitar with Beck when Chris Dreja moved to bass.
 The musical potential of the line-up was scuttled, however, by interpersonal conflicts caused by constant touring and a lack of commercial success, although they released one single, "Happenings Ten Years Time Ago".
 While Page and Beck played together in the Yardbirds, the trio of Page, Beck and Clapton never played in the original group at the same time.
 The three guitarists did appear on stage together at the ARMS Charity Concerts in 1983.

 After Beck's departure, the Yardbirds remained a quartet.
 They recorded one album with Page on lead guitar, Little Games.
 The album received indifferent reviews and was not a commercial success, peaking at number 80 on the Billboard 200.
 Though their studio sound was fairly commercial at the time, the band's live performances were just the opposite, becoming heavier and more experimental.
 These concerts featured musical aspects that Page would later perfect with Led Zeppelin, most notably performances of "Dazed and Confused".

 After the departure of Keith Relf and Jim McCarty in 1968, Page reconfigured the group with a new line-up to fulfill unfinished tour dates in Scandinavia.
 To this end, Page recruited vocalist Robert Plant and drummer John Bonham, and he was also contacted by John Paul Jones, who asked to join.
 During the Scandinavian tour, the new group appeared as the New Yardbirds, but soon recalled the old joke by Keith Moon and John Entwistle.
 Page stuck with that name to use for his new band.
-Manager Peter Grant changed it to "Led Zeppelin", to avoid a mispronunciation as "Leed Zeppelin."
+Manager Peter Grant changed it to "Led Zeppelin", to avoid a mispronunciation as "Leed Zeppelin".